koost89/laravel-login-links/README.md

 #### Cleanup Links

-The `uli:cleanup` command is helpful when `expire_after_visit` is set to `true` (which is default).
+The `uli:cleanup` command is helpful to clean up time-expired tokens from your database.
-This option creates a record in the database for every URL that has been generated.
+This package creates a record in the database for every URL that has been generated.
-Once they are expired, they should no longer serve any purpose and can be discarded.
+Once they are expired, they cannot be accessed anymore.
+So they no longer serve any purpose and can be discarded.
 You can add this command in your scheduler for automatic cleanup.
 ```php
     protected function schedule(Schedule $schedule)